top of page

 Clay Lounge Teachers

-Each of our teachers bring a unique lens for our students to consider in their work with experienced ranging from a advanced degree in ceramics, learned experience making their own work, or a background in a professional studio.
+Each of our teachers bring a unique lens for our students to consider in their work with experience ranging from advanced degrees in ceramics to learned experience making their own work and backgrounds in professional studios.
 All of our teachers share a passion for the craft and are eager to share their knowledge with new and experienced students alike.

 IMG_7215.jpg